 “I know.
 I’ve been thinking about what I’m going to wear to all of these weddings for a long time and now I’m going to be super pregnant for, like, three of them.”

 It was like someone sucked all of the air out of the room.
 Jane threw the dress down on the countertop.
 Her face turned red, she looked me in my eyes and with a raised voiced responded quickly.

 “Well, I got my fucking period today, so that’s FUCKING GREAT!”

-That moment and the difficult two years that followed, trying to escape the toxicity of Jane and my friendship, was my first big lesson in adulthood — and self care.
+That moment and the difficult two years that followed, trying to escape Jane’s jealousy and the toxicity of our relationship, was my first big lesson in adulthood — and self care.

 Adulthood is difficult in many predictable ways but many of the difficulties arise from the realization that it’s not what we thought it would be; it’s not a singular destination where you magically arrive with all the answers, a perfect amount of certainty and the most amazing support system but rather an endless series of phases and levels you may or may not “pass,” a journey you have to endure while carrying around this accumulating stockpile of baggage in the form of shitty friends, relationships you’ve outgrown and unhealthy connections you’re too polite to sever.
 Baggage that, as women, we’re conditioned to carry.